google/mesop/docs/guides/event-handlers.md

 We don't actually need to serialize the entire event handler, rather we just need to compute a unique id for the event handler function.

 Because Mesop has a stateless architecture, we need a way of computing an id for the event handler function that's stable across Python runtimes.
 For example, the initial page may be rendered by one Python server, but another server may be used to respond to the user event.
-This stateless architecture allows Mesop apps to be fault tolerant and allows for easy scaling of the app.
+This stateless architecture allows Mesop apps to be fault-tolerant and enables simple scaling.

 ## Types of event handlers